cloudfoundry/docs-buildpacks/node-tips.html.md

 _This page assumes that you are using cf v6._

-This page will prepare you to deploy Node.js apps via the [Getting Started Guide](../devguide/deploy-apps/deploy-app.html).
+This topic provides Node-specific information to supplement the general guidelines in the  [Deploy an Application](../devguide/deploy-apps/deploy-app.html) topic.

 ## <a id='packagejson'></a> Application Package File ##